 2020 has been tough.
 Everyone is a bit touchier than usual and tone has never been more important.
 But tone in text is something we all struggle with (even at the best of times!).

-So how we do we make sure that our brand communications are right in this “new” normal?
+So how we do we make sure that our brand communications are right in this “new” normal of COVID-19?
 Everyone seems to think they have the right idea.
 I’ve read ALL the blogs and naturally I have a few opinions of my own.

 Here we go, my tips for managing your comms at the moment.